ATAS (Amazing Task and Assignment System) Developer Guide

 - List of tasks contain both

-in the list - In this test case,
+eventtask is listed in index1in the list - In this test case,

 Note: Index of tasks may vary depending on order of adding task.